Workflow

 Workflow systems for commercial printing

 There is a wide range of prepress workflow solutions available for commercial printers.
 Most if not all systems are modular: the base system can be extended with optional modules.
-One of the tricky aspects of purchasing a workflow system is making sure that you do not buy an underspecced system just to get a low initial price.
+One of the tricky aspects of purchasing a workflow system is making sure that you do not buy an underspecified system just to get a low initial price.

 • Many vendors of consumables and/or output systems also market workflow systems.
 These vendors can offer attractive bundle deals and may appeal to people who prefer a turnkey solution from a single vendor.
 These systems include:

-• Agfa Apogee Prepress – discussed in more detail on this page.
+• Agfa Apogee Prepress

 • Fujifilm XMF